 New managers and supervisors should receive training on the needs of family caregivers in the workplace.
 Such trainings should encompass the full range of family caregivers in the workplace from caregiving youth with part-time jobs to full-time professionals juggling career and caregiving-and everything in between.
 Human resources organizations and curriculum developers should develop management trainings on the issues faced by family caregivers, including caregiving youth, when they are caring for someone with a chronic condition or who is at the end of life.
 Authors and publishers of business management books and periodicals should explore topics and themes about "caregiving in the workplace."
-When firms update management trainings, it is important to include language and visuals that reflect all caregivers.
+When firms update management trainings, it is important to include language and visuals that reflect the diversity of caregiving to raise awareness.
 (Also supports Outcome 1.1)